benobaj/Bens_Portfolio/README.md

 Key Features:

-Data Retrieval and Preparation: The code begins by retrieving energy consumption data from reliable sources, such as international energy agencies or databases.
+Data Retrieval and Preparation: The code begins by retrieving energy consumption data from a reliable sources, international energy agencies and databases.
 The data is then cleaned and organized for further analysis.

 Data Analysis: